Last updated: 18 April 2018

 By Maynard Paton

-This page outlines the resources I use to select my shares and maintain this Blog.
+This page outlines the resources I use to select my shares, track my portfolio and maintain this Blog.
 I hope you find the details useful.

 If you have any questions, just contact me here or leave a Comment in the box right at the bottom.